 Safety: While Australia is generally a safe place to live and study, it is still important that you take precautions to reduce the chance of an incident occurring.
 The 2011 OECD Better Life Index rated Australia 9.3 out of 10 for safety, one of the highest ratings awarded to any country.
 Following your common sense and best practices will ensure you remain safe and healthy, whether you are handling emergencies, personal and home safety, or natural elements such as sun, water, and fire.

-Welfare: Universities provide free and confidential support and assistance to help students develop practical skills to better manage time, money and personal issues.
-Officials’ help students develop strategies to concentrate on studies and get the most out of university life.
+Welfare: Universities provide free and confidential support and assistance to help students develop practical skills to better manage time, money, and personal issues.
+Officials’ help students develop strategies to concentrate on their studies and get the most out of university life.

 Health: Healthcare in Australia has been steadily improving over the last ten years.
 Visitors in Australia under a student visa are required to take out Overseas Student Health Cover (OSHC) during their stay.

-Transport: The transport options available in Australia include buses, trains, trams and ferries.
+Transport: The transport options available in Australia include buses, trains, trams, and ferries.
 Your access to these transport services will vary depending on where you live.
 You will also be able to access private and public car services from taxis to hired limousines, available to take you from door to door.
-If you hold a current drivers licence in your home country, you might be able to drive in Australia without sitting for any further driving tests.
-But remember that many state and territory governments require you to get an Australian drivers licence if you are there for more than three months.
+If you hold a current driver’s license in your home country, you might be able to drive in Australia without sitting for any further driving tests.
+But remember that many state and territory governments require you to get an Australian driver’s license if you are there for more than three months.

-Welcome week: Welcome Week is your opportunity to make friends, learn more about studying at the university and living in the country.
+Welcome week: Welcome Week or Orientation Week is your opportunity to make friends, learn more about studying at the university and living in the country.
 You will be invited to attend a number of events throughout Welcome Week – some of which are optional and others compulsory.

-Travel to your institution: f you are staying near the university, there is shuttle service available.
-Else, you may chose to travel by trains or buses.
+Travel to your institution: If you are staying near the university, there is a shuttle service available.
+Else, you may choose to travel by train or bus.

-Opening a bank account: In order to open a Australian bank account, you will need two documents: one to prove your identity and one to prove your address.
-This applies both in branch and online.
+Opening a bank account: In order to open an Australian bank account, you will need two documents: one to prove your identity and one to prove your address.
+This applies both in branches and online.
 Proving your identity is simple.
 You just need your passport.